 - 1/2 tsp pepper

-- 2 – 3 quarts Homemade Chicken Stock.
-You could also use store bought if you don’t have homemade.
+- 2 – 3 quarts store-bought OR Homemade Chicken Stock.
 This makes a very thick hearty soup, so use the amount of stock to suit your desired thickness.